 Elite Singles

-If your dating tastes lean more towards people 30 - 55 who have a certain level of education, career, work ethic, and earning power, Elite Singles could be the matchmaking site for you.
-It sounds at tad snooty, and that's exactly what some people are looking for.
-With over 13 million users worldwide, Elite Singles claims 90% of users are over 30 and 85% of users have a university education.
+If your dating tastes lean more towards people 30 - 55 who have a certain level of education and earning power, Elite Singles could be the matchmaking site for you.
+It sounds a tad snooty, and that's exactly what some people are looking for.
+Elite Singles claims to have earned the trust of more than 13 million singles worldwide and creates around 2000 new couples every month.
+They also say their members are the ambitious type and that 85% have an above-average education.
 Users don't search the pool of people and pick who they want on Elite Singles like on many other dating apps.
 Instead the app matches you to people based on a long personality questionnaire that analyzes 29 personality traits (who knew we all had so many personality traits!) and then shoots those matches your way.
 Elite Singles probably isn't for everyone, but hey, what dating app is?

 What could happen if something goes wrong?